 Cultivating Hope and Resilience

-Hope is a teachable skill and an essential part of human development and is the foundation for resilience.
-When working with youth, focus on realistic hope by recognizing the negative impacts of the climate crisis while stressing the silver lining, such as the potential for the climate crisis to bring people together as they support one another after a natural disaster.
+Hope is a teachable skill, an essential part of human development, and is the foundation for resilience.
+When working with youth, focus on realistic hope by recognizing the negative impacts of the climate crisis while stressing the silver lining, such as the potential for the climate crisis to bring people together as they support one another in the face of challenges.
 Developing hope can support physical and mental wellness, increase social connection, combat anxiety and depression, and improve the overall quality of life (read more).

 Provide free time in nature to develop agency